madprops/gifmaker/README.md

 If these are not set then the text is placed in the center.

 `SIZE` and `THICK` modify the text's size and thickness.

-## Why?

-It might be useful in the realm of human verification.

-And memes.